Jack Reacher: Never Go Back made us want to never go back.

 Even though they are giving us this time to shine it is still sending us in the direction that they want us to go.
 We don’t want to spoil the movie for you but, the outcome ends where the Black Panther sees that resistance and revenge are futile.
 That we have no choice but to accept the we have been pawns in the game from the beginning even though we are Kings, we are still just pieces of the Chess game played by the master.

-BLADE RUNNER 2049 - Official Trailer
+IT - Official Trailer 1

 We are truly excited about the upcoming new additions to the Warner Bros.
 Portfolio of films.
 We also love that the new theatres are more like home with the reclining seats and bars.
 The world is becoming more awesome by the day.